TamilarasanR/robotframework-keyword-metrics/README.md

 # Keywords Performance Metrics Report in Robot Framework

-Aim of this project is to create HTML report based on robot framework output.xml to analyze time took by each keyword in entire suite|test execution
+Aim of this project is to create HTML report based on robot framework output.xml (To analyze time took by each keyword in entire suite|test execution)

 *How it Works:*